scify/laravel-cookies-consent/README.md

 [![GitHub pull-requests](https://img.shields.io/github/issues-pr/scify/laravel-cookies-consent)](https://github.com/scify/laravel-cookies-consent/pulls)
 [![GitHub closed pull-requests](https://img.shields.io/github/issues-pr-closed/scify/laravel-cookies-consent)](https://github.com/scify/laravel-cookies-consent/pulls?q=is%3Apr+is%3Aclosed)

+## Upgrading from v2 to v3

+As of **January 2025**, The v3 of the Laravel Cookies Consent plugin has been released! 🎉🥳😍

+In order to upgrade from v2 to v3, please follow the instructions in the [CHANGELOG](CHANGELOG.md) file.

 ## Upgrading from v1 to v2

 As of **October 2024**, The v2 of the Laravel Cookies Consent plugin has been released! 🎉🥳😍